Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

 The Bahn--Ehrlich inequality \eqref{eq:BE_ineq} is moreover sharp and rigid.
-Equality is achieved if and only if the hypersurface $S$ is contained in a (spacelike upper) hyperboloid $\HH_t$ of some radius $t>0$ centered at $O$.
-In particular, like the reverse triangle inequality \cite{LLS21}, the Bahn--Ehrlich inequality qualifies for a stability analysis in terms of its isoperimetric deficit \eqref{eq:BE_ineq}.
+Equality is achieved if and only if the hypersurface $S$ is contained in a (spacelike upper) hyperboloid $\HH^n_t$ of some radius $t>0$ centered at $O$.
+In particular, like the reverse triangle inequality as treated in \cite{LLS21}, the Bahn--Ehrlich inequality qualifies for a stability analysis in terms of its isoperimetric deficit~\eqref{eq:BE_ineq}.
 We introduce the Fraenkel asymmetry of $S$ as

-where $B_t(\R_+S)$ is the intersection of the cone $\R_+ S$ with the past of $\HH_t$, and where the value $t>0$ is chosen such that $V(B_t(\R_+S))=V(C(S))$.
+where $B_t(\R_+S)$ is the intersection of the cone $\R_+ S$ with the past of $\HH^n_t$, and where the value $t>0$ is chosen such that $V(B_t(\R_+S))=V(C(S))$.
 A discussion on the Fraenkel asymmetry and its properties can be found in Subsection \ref{subsec:dist_func}.

-We call a cone $M= \R_+ \Omega$ over a (nonempty) domain $\Omega \subset \HH$ with Lipschitz boundary a \emph{conical Minkowski spacetime}.
-With its inherited Lorentzian structure, $M$ is a special Friedmann-Lema\^itre-Robertson-Walker spacetime; see Subsection \ref{sub:conical_minkowski_cauchy_hypersurface}.
-Here and in the following, we refer to Section \ref{sec:preliminaries} for more details and complete definitions.

-We can now state our first main result -- a stability estimate for the Bahn--Ehrlich inequality for a larger set of admissible hypersurfaces $S$.
-Here $\mu$ denotes the measure on $\HH$ induced by its natural hyperbolic metric; see Subsection \ref{sub:basics}.
+Given a domain $\Omega \subset \HH^n$ as defined in Subsection \ref{sub:conical_minkowski_cauchy_hypersurface}, we call the cone $M= \R_+ \Omega$ a \emph{conical Minkowski spacetime}.
+With its inherited Lorentzian structure, $M$ is a special Minkowski cone in the sense of \cite[Section~2]{AGKS23} and a Robertson--Walker warped product spacetime (with boundary); cf.~\cite[Chapter~12]{On83}.
+We can now state our first main result -- a stability estimate for the Bahn--Ehrlich inequality on an extended class of admissible hypersurfaces $S$.
+Here $\mu$ denotes the measure on $\HH^n$ induced by its natural hyperbolic metric as discussed in Subsection \ref{sub:basics}.

 \begin{thm}[Stability for a generalized Bahn--Ehrlich isoperimetric inequality] Let $M$ be a conical Minkowski spacetime in $\Lo^{n+1}$, $n\in \N$.
 Every achronal Lipschitz hypersurface $S$ of $M$ with $V(C(S))<\infty$ and $\mu(\pi(S))<\infty$ satisfies